daltontf/SportWarzSim/README.md

 The above all use Twitter followers for the counts and many counties do have a rather small sample size.

+This model for the most part measures potential fans.
+The only time fans are dropped as being non-fans at this point is if the percentage that supports a team in a county drops below the percentage that of the fans support

 #### Examples of MLB and NHL Heat Maps

 ![MLB Heat Map](./MLBHeatMap.png)